Attractions

 Our Lady of Lebanon, Lebanon

-Our Lady of Lebanon, Jounieh - 3.8 km
+Our Lady of Lebanon, Jounieh

 People of all religion have a special devotion to the Blessed Virgin Mary.
 In Harissa, lies Our Lady of Lebanon, a pilgrimage site in her honor.
 The shrine was completed in the year 1908 and has become a major touristic attraction which overlooks the bay of Jounieh ever since.
 To get here, tourists can take the Téléphérique (gondola lift) from the City of Jounieh while enjoying the amazing view from high up.